 To compound the problem, we tend to shoot most of our photos on sunny days.
 So it's often necessary to use a sunny-day photo and "invent" atmospheric effects to add interest and mood to our painting.
 This workshop provides lots of ideas and special techniques for doing just that.

 Colors and color mixing

-Participants will gain a better understanding of how the pigments they prefer using performs individually and in mixtures.
-Most find this workshop enjoyable and enlightening.
+Participants will gain a better understanding of how the pigments they prefer using perform individually and in mixtures.
+Even more experienced painters find this workshop fun and enlightening.

 When painting realistically from life or from photos, we soon realize the world is full of objects that are neither very interesting looking, nor attractive from an artistic perspective.
 So our first task is to avoid painting those objects "as is" into our paintings.
 No matter how beautifully we paint an uninteresting, unartistic object, sadly, it doesn't become any more acceptable.